A child working on a laptop

 Learning activities requiring students to use written expression are challenging for those students with difficulties.
 In this practice, Jeff Souter, explains a wide range of adjustments that teachers can make to provide all students with equitable access.

-If you are considering assistive technology as an adjustment for a student in your class, it is important to consult with external specialists such as occupational therapists and speech-language pathologists.
+If you're considering assistive technology as an adjustment for a student in your class, it's important to consult with external specialists such as occupational therapists and speech-language pathologists.

-Specialists can help you to determine important information about students so that you can plan appropriate adjustments:
+Specialists can help you to determine important information about students so you can plan appropriate adjustments.
+Consider:

 • Would they benefit from speech-to-text software?
-Students can use this software to dictate their composition before editing what they have written.
-Students will not have the opportunity to learn how to conclude their story or summarise their argument if they never get to the end of the written piece of work.
+Students can use this software to dictate their composition before editing what they've written.
+Students won't have the opportunity to learn how to conclude their story or summarise their argument if they never get to the end of the written piece of work.

 • Would they benefit from predictive spelling?
 This may not be appropriate for students during a spelling test but may be highly appropriate when the purpose of a piece of work is to showcase vocabulary and structure of written work.